og2701/HMS-Victory/README.md

 ### Prerequisites

-- Python 3.12.2 or higher (earlier version probably work but are not tested)
+- Python 3.12.2 or higher (earlier versions would probably work but are not tested)
 - pip (Python package installer)

 ## Usage